How Much Does a Commercial Fire Sprinkler System Cost?

 Cost: $4.00 - $8.00 per sq ft

-Pre-action systems require two triggers before water is discharged: a detection event (smoke detector, heat detector) opens the pre-action valve to fill the pipes with water, and then a sprinkler head must activate from heat to discharge.
-This two-step process virtually eliminates accidental discharge.
+Two triggers are required: a detector opens the valve to fill the pipes, then a head must activate from heat to discharge.
+This nearly eliminates accidental discharge.

-- Best for: Data centers, server rooms, museums, archives, libraries, and any space with high-value water-sensitive assets
+- Best for: Data centers, server rooms, museums, archives β water-sensitive assets

-- Advantages: Prevents accidental water damage from broken heads or piping leaks
+- Advantages: Protects against accidental water damage from broken heads or leaks

-- Limitations: Most expensive system type, most complex to maintain, requires both detection system and sprinkler heads to function
+- Limitations: Most expensive and complex; needs both detection and heads to function

-- Maintenance: Quarterly trip tests, annual full system test, semiannual detection system testing
+- Maintenance: Quarterly trip tests, annual full test, semiannual detection testing

 Deluge Systems